Chart Color Schemes

 Red Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects likely impacting the region.
-Notable initiatives include Ile Ashgrove, Queensland Egg Board Site Redevelopment, Brisbane 2032 Games Venue Infrastructure Program, and New Brisbane Stadium (Victoria Park Olympic Stadium).
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 18 projects that may impact this area.
+Notable ones include Ile Ashgrove, Queensland Egg Board Site Redevelopment, Brisbane 2032 Games Venue Infrastructure Program, and New Brisbane Stadium (Victoria Park Olympic Stadium).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.